Types Of Nightmares And How To Cope With Them

 Treatment for nightmares

 In most cases, no treatment is required for nightmares, but if nightmares are causing physical or emotional problems, you might consider seeing a doctor or therapist for treatment.
 The two main types of treatment available are therapy and medication.
-There are also some home remedies you can practice on your own, which will be discussed below.
-These may help to eliminate or reduce your nightmares.
-Remember to always consult a qualified medical professional before taking any medication for nightmares or other issues.
+There are also some home remedies that you can practice on your own, which are discussed below.
+These options may eliminate or reduce your nightmares.
+However, consult a qualified medical professional before taking any medication for nightmares or other issues.

-If your doctor discovers an underlying health condition, like anxiety or severe stress, they may treat that condition rather than the nightmares themselves, which may be considered a symptom and not the root of the issue.
-Once those underlying conditions improve, it’s likely the nightmares may decrease as a result.
+Suppose your doctor discovers an underlying health condition, like anxiety or severe stress.
+In that case, they may treat the condition rather than the nightmares themselves, which may be considered a symptom rather than the root of the issue.
+Once those underlying conditions improve, the nightmares may decrease as a result.

 Medication for nightmares

 If you report severe, disturbing, and frequent nightmares to your doctor or psychiatrist, they might prescribe medication.
-Currently, the medication that may be most used for nightmares is prazosin, which has been shown to decrease the intensity and frequency of nightmares and is often used for the treatment of PTSD nightmares.
-Again, always consult a doctor before taking any type of medication.
+Certain medications may decrease the intensity and frequency of nightmares and are often used for the treatment of PTSD nightmares.
+Always consult a doctor before starting, changing, or stopping a medication.

 Lifestyle changes

 Non-medication strategies to reduce nightmares can be effective.
-You may be able to prevent or lessen nightmares by following a few simple dietary and lifestyle recommendations, such as getting a good night's sleep, not eating immediately before bedtime, avoiding spicy foods, and taking care of medical problems as they arise.
+You may be able to prevent or lessen nightmares by following a few simple dietary and lifestyle recommendations, such as getting a good night's sleep, avoiding eating immediately before bedtime, limiting spicy foods, and addressing medical issues as they arise.

 However, for those who have frequent nightmares, additional psychological techniques and strategies may help you reduce or eliminate nightmares.

-• Do systematic relaxation or meditation immediately before you sleep.
+• Practice systematic relaxation or meditation immediately before going to sleep.

-• Let your worries go when you get ready to sleep.
-Manage difficult situations while you're awake.
+• Let your worries go as you prepare for sleep and manage difficult situations while you're awake.

 • Try not to ruminate over stressful situations and events in your mind, especially before bed.